PhilipYip1988/python-tutorials/text_datatypes/readme.md

 #     - rpartition(self, sep, /)                       : Splits into a 3-tuple around a separator, from the right.
 ```

-## Instantiation, Encoding and Collection Properties
+## Instantiation, Encoding and Sequence Properties

 A `str` instance can be explictly instantiated using: